kandashi/sidebar-context/README.md

 Adds a few right click options for various documents:

 ### Roll Tables

 - Adds a "Roll" button

 ### Actors

 - Adds a "Prototype Token" button
+- Adds an "Update Child Tokens" button, updates all tokens from the parent actor to the current Prototype Token data